Here are my recommendations for a good-quality Te Araroa Gear list. The Te Araroa is known for being hard on gear, with lots of rain and mud.

 - Macpac Geothermals – Cheap but good enough

-- Macpac Prothermals – The Best quality, lightest and highest quality base layers available.
-I have a pair or tops and bottoms and love them.
+- Macpac Prothermals – The Best quality, lightest, and highest quality base layers available.
+I have been wearing a pair of tops and bottoms for more than 5 years, and love them.

 Don’t forget underwear, again take a look at Macpac.
 I love the Merino Underwear.